5 Days of Action

 Accessibility statement

-We strive to host inclusive, accessible events that enable everyone to engage fully.
-Some of the strategies we’ve adopted for all our events include:
+We strive to have accessible events and activities that enable everyone to engage fully.
+Some of the strategies we’ve adopted in our approach this year include:

-• Running a variety of events so that participants can choose the best options for them (e.g., run some in-person and some virtual sessions, run events at different times each day)
+• having a variety of events so that participants can choose the best options for them (e.g., run some in-person and some virtual sessions, run events at different times each day)

 We also recognize that access is a collaborative practice.
-If you have questions about access or suggestions on how we can better support your participation, please email us at .
+If you have questions or suggestions on how we can better support your participation, please email each event’s contact directly or send them to daysofaction@uvic.ca.